Configuring Digital Receptionist / Auto Attendant

 - Go to the options menu (‘9’ key).

 - Press ‘5’ key to record the self ID message.

 - Record your name only, i.e. “Sarah Jones.”

 Exchange Server 2013 SP1 includes a voicemail and an IVR feature that can be interesting to use for companies that deploy Microsoft Exchange Server.
 The Exchange IVR feature allows you to leverage speech recognition in your company’s IVR.
 The voicemail feature allows you to convert voicemails to text and forward them via email.

-- See our 3CX Advanced Training: 4.3 Digital Receptionist video and see first hand how to setup and configure your Auto Attendant.
+- See our 3CX intermediate training: 9. digital receptionist video and see first hand how to setup and configure your auto attendant.